szoftveres/RF_Microwave/Amplifier/gaas_mesfet/README.md

 #### Input matching strategy (best noise figure vs. lowest reflection coefficient)

-FETs are voltage controlled devices with infinite input impedance at low fequencies, so naturally they perform the best (highest amplification and lowest noise contribution) when they're driven by a high voltage + low current (= high impedance) source.
+FETs are voltage controlled devices with infinite input impedance at low fequencies, so naturally they perform the best (highest amplification and lowest noise contribution) when they're driven by a high voltage & low current (= high impedance) source.

 ![gopt](gopt.png)

-The datasheet calls for an optimum source impedance at 450 MHz that corresponds to 115.9 + j207.9 Ω. This source impedance is quite, so an L-match (C5, and an imaginary inductance that's absorbed into the L1 C4 tank) transforms the antenna impedance up to the desired optimum.
+The datasheet calls for an optimum source impedance at 450 MHz that corresponds to 115.9 + j207.9 Ω. This source impedance is quite high, so an L-match (C5, and an imaginary inductance that's absorbed into the L1 C4 tank) transforms the antenna impedance up to the desired optimum.
 The combination of C4 and C5 allows a wide range of input impedance to be set, including a perfect match.

-Since I don't have a noise meter, nor can deduce any information about the exact impedance at the transistor gate (the exact capacitance of the trimmers are unknonw at any particular setting, hence the impedance transformation ratio is also unknown), I chose an intuitive approach: I trim the variable capacitors for the highest gain and lowest input impedance while maintaining a somewhat acceptable reflection coefficient.
-This strategy ensures the highest impedance at the gate (for highest voltage -> good noise figure), and also has the benefit of a resulting in a somewhat broader bandwidth, due to the gate impedance of the transistor (and also the Q of the inductor and trimmer cap) now affecting the overall Q of the LC tank.
+Since I don't have a noise meter, nor can deduce any information about the exact impedance at the transistor gate (the exact capacitance of the trimmers are unknonw at any particular setting, hence the impedance transformation ratio is also unknown), I chose an intuitive approach: I trim the variable capacitors for the highest gain and lowest antenna port impedance (=highest transformation ratio) while maintaining a somewhat acceptable reflection coefficient.
+This strategy ensures the highest impedance at the gate (highest voltage -> good noise figure), and also has the benefit of resulting in a somewhat broader bandwidth, due to overcoupling of the LC tank.

-S-parameters after tuning for 440 MHz, and low, but acceptable input imepdance:
+S-parameters after tuning for 440 MHz:

 ![sparm](sparm.png)